 Keep informed of when we’re hiring by subscribing to our opportunities mailing list.

-When we’re hiring, send us an email with a cover letter and your resume.
+When we’re hiring, we’ll send out a message with more details about the position and requesting a cover letter and your resume.
 We have loads of applicants contacting us, so here’s how you can help yourself stand out:

 - Show us your personality in your email.
 Good communication, especially written skills, are essential and a quality we’ll be looking for.